 1. Extra paper

-Most of us when coloring tends to only concentrate on the material to be colored.
+Most of us when coloring tend to only concentrate on the material to be colored.
 Yes, that’s the final piece that everyone else will see.
 But there are a few other things needed for the final piece to look great.
 Do you know who are Really famous artists in the colored pencils segment?
 Check this Article to know about The 5 Famous artist of Colored pencils.

 One of them is putting two or three sheets of plain paper underneath your coloring page.
 If you’re wondering why this is needed, here are some reasons why:

 - When you add an extra sheet of paper, your coloring will not be affected by the surface upon which you’re doing your coloring.
-As a tool, your coloring pencil is very likely to be affected by even the slightest of dents, irregularities or grains.
-While you can smoother the surface out, you can also go one step further by adding a sheet (or sheets) of paper.
+As a tool, your coloring pencil is very likely to be affected by even the slightest of dents, irregularities, or grains.
+While you can smooth the surface out, you can also go one step further by adding a sheet (or sheets) of paper.

 - When there are no irregularities affecting your coloring, the end product you get is smoother coloring.
 The extra cushion of a few sheets of paper helps to create smoother coloring results.

 - When using coloring books, a few extra sheets of paper in between coloring pages will protect the design beneath from getting damaged.
-This in turn leads to longevity of your coloring book and its many designs.
+This in turn leads to the longevity of your coloring book and its many designs.

 2. Get a full hang of the basics

-It’s understandable that you just want to go out, get a coloring book, get a few coloring pencils and get coloring.
+It’s understandable that you just want to go out, get a coloring book, get a few coloring pencils, and get coloring.

 But for you to color well with color pencils, you need to be familiar with the basics.
 If you’re wondering, just like every other thing, coloring has its basics.
 If you know them, coloring will be pretty easy for you.

-This one is especially for the beginners.
+This one is especially for beginners.
 Before you get to shading, details, and texture you can focus on the basics like block coloring and working on how to keep between the lines.

 Block coloring is one of the basics that you should master first.
-It is the perfect.
+It is perfect.
 Learning this will give you the basic knowledge you need to try more advanced techniques.